SudoDotDog/Markus/docs/permission.md

 ]
 ```

 You can add as much keys as you want to it.
-Use any key of these could pass the auth middware that `authPosition` property is not defineded.
+Use any key of these could pass the auth middleware that `authPosition` property is not defended.

 ```typescript
 class someRoute implements IExpressRoute {